Guide

 Lightweight attribution tools close the gap between the manual spreadsheet (free but inaccurate) and enterprise platforms (accurate but expensive).
 They connect your payment provider to marketing channels automatically, with minimal setup and no ongoing manual work.

 Attrifast works by placing a small, cookie-free tracking script on your site.
 When a visitor arrives, the script captures their traffic source — channel, UTM parameters, referrer, landing page.
-When that visitor later completes a Stripe payment, Attrifast joins the two records automatically and attributes the revenue to the correct channel.
+When that visitor later completes a Stripe Checkout Session[11], Attrifast joins the two records via webhook and attributes the revenue to the correct channel.
+(Yes, this is the same payment surface that processes 125+ local payment methods on Stripe Checkout[8].)

 Why first-touch attribution works for most founders